WHAT TO DO IN VALENCIA – PLACES TO VISIT AND THINGS TO DO

 Torres de Serranos

-Torre de Serranos is one of the most iconic attractions you can visit in one day in Valencia and a great place to enjoy the views.
+Torre de Serranos is one of the most iconic attractions you can visit.

 We missed it because it closed quite early (it was already closed at 5 or 6 pm in November, so if you want to enjoy the views for a few euros, head there earlier).